-- 1. apply an ethical code to behavior and decision-making in all aspects of the practice of dental hygiene, demonstrating integrity and honesty. - 2. ensure the privacy and confidentiality of the patient/client for all dental hygiene encounters and accuracy of patient records. - 3. provide care that is humane, empathetic and caring for all individuals and communities without discrimination. - 4. comply with state and federal laws while providing the legal spectrum of dental hygiene care services. - take responsible dental hygiene actions using evidence-based dental hygiene interventions. - communicate professional knowledge effectively with diverse populations, both orally and in writing. - sustain lifelong learning and continuous self-assessment in order to provide contemporary clinical care and facilitate professional growth. - 8. advance the profession through leadership, service activities and affiliation with professional organizations. - 9. promote the values of the dental hygiene profession to the public, and to other health care professionals and organizations. - 10. identify and evaluate opportunities for pursuing alternative dental hygiene career/practice pathways in non-traditional settings. - promote the values of oral and general health to the public and empower individuals/populations to accept responsibility for health by adopting and adhering to self-care regimens. - identify the oral health needs, and risk factors, of individuals/populations and facilitate the development of care strategies appropriate for their value/belief systems. - provide screening, referral and educational services that allow and encourage patients/clients to access the resources of the health care system - identify services and agencies that promote oral health in order to facilitate access to care. - assess, plan implement and evaluate community-based oral-health programs. - provide oral health services in a variety of delivery settings within a community. - 17. evaluate financing of the health care delivery system and its impact on access to oral health care. - 18. obtain, review and update complete histories recognizing multicultural differences in populations. - 19. recognize medications and health conditions that require modifications in treatment - 20. identify the patient/client at risk for a medical emergency, and be prepared to prevent, or manage such emergencies.
+- communicate professional knowledge effectively with diverse populations, both orally and in writing. - sustain lifelong learning and continuous self-assessment in order to provide contemporary clinical care and facilitate professional growth. - 8. advance the profession through leadership, service activities and affiliation with professional organizations. - 9. promote the values of the dental hygiene profession to the public, and to other health care professionals and organizations. - 10. identify and evaluate opportunities for pursuing alternative dental hygiene career/practice pathways in non-traditional settings. - 11. promote the values of oral and general health to the public and empower individuals/populations to accept responsibility for health by adopting and adhering to self-care regimens. - identify the oral health needs, and risk factors, of individuals/populations and facilitate the development of care strategies appropriate for their value/belief systems. - provide screening, referral and educational services that allow and encourage patients/clients to access the resources of the health care system. - 14. identify services and agencies that promote oral health in order to facilitate access to care. - assess, plan implement and evaluate community-based oral-health programs. - provide oral health services in a variety of delivery settings within a community. - 17. evaluate financing of the health care delivery system and its impact on access to oral health care. - obtain, review and update complete histories recognizing multicultural differences in populations. - recognize medications and health conditions that require modifications in treatment. - identify the patient/client at risk for a medical emergency, and be prepared to prevent, or manage such emergencies. - 21. accurately perform a comprehensive dental hygiene examination, analyze and interpret assessment data, and formulate a dental hygiene diagnosis congruent with the diagnosis of the dentist and other health professionals. - 22. identify the need for radiographic examination, expose and produce radiographs of diagnostic quality. - 23. identify dental and/or medical risk factors that require dental hygiene interventions. - 24. establish a sequential plan of education, preventive, and therapeutic care based on the dental hygiene diagnosis, using an evidence-based approach. - 25. prioritize oral health goals in a thorough case presentation and obtain informed consent. - 26. communicate the dental hygiene care plan to the dentist and other collaborative health care team members to determine its appropriateness with the overall plan for total oral health care. - evaluate and implement accepted methods of disease prevention transmission. - manage pain and anxiety using accepted clinical and behavior management methods. - 29. perform basic scaling and advanced periodontal debridement procedures without causing trauma to hard and soft tissues. - select and administer appropriate preventive and/or therapeutic agents, providing pre- and post- treatment strategies. - 31. review and incorporate work environment procedures to minimize the incidence of occupational hazards.

-- accurately perform a comprehensive dental hygiene examination, analyze and interpret assessment data, and formulate a dental hygiene diagnosis congruent with the diagnosis of the dentist and other health professionals. - 22. identify the need for radiographic examination, expose and produce radiographs of diagnostic quality. - 23. identify dental and/or medical risk factors that require dental hygiene interventions. - 24. establish a sequential plan of education, preventive, and therapeutic care based on the dental hygiene diagnosis, using an evidence-based approach. - 25. prioritize oral health goals in a thorough case presentation and obtain informed consent. - 26. communicate the dental hygiene care plan to the dentist and other collaborative health care team members to determine its appropriateness with the overall plan for total oral health care. - evaluate and implement accepted methods of disease prevention transmission. - manage pain and anxiety using accepted clinical and behavior management methods. - 29. perform basic scaling and advanced periodontal debridement procedures without causing trauma to hard and soft tissues. - select and administer appropriate preventive and/or therapeutic agents, providing pre- and post- treatment strategies. - review and incorporate work environment procedures to minimize the incidence of occupational hazards. - 32. determine the outcomes of dental hygiene interventions and maintenance programs using appropriate Indices and evaluation methods. - 33. evaluate patient/client satisfaction with care received and oral health status achieved.
+- 32. determine the outcomes of dental hygiene interventions and maintenance programs using appropriate Indices and evaluation methods. - evaluate patient/client satisfaction with care received and oral health status achieved.